COGS18/COGS18.github.io/_build/materials/14-Classes.md

   url: /materials/13-Objects
   title: '13-Objects'
 next_page:
-  url: /materials/A1-Syntax
+  url: /materials/15-Namespaces
-  title: 'A1-Syntax'
+  title: '15-Namespaces'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

 ## Course Announcements

 - A3 due tonight!
 (11:59 PM)
 - Apologies!
-Tab completion for datetime does not work in datahub
+Tab completion for `datetime` does not work in datahub
-- Prof Ellis will hold Shreenivas' office hours
+- Prof Ellis & Zijian will hold Shreenivas' office hours
     - 4-5 PM Fri (today!)
     - CSB 243
+- will look at regrades for exams today

 # Classes